-The consolidated statements of financial condition and operations data as of and for each of the years in the five-year period ended December 31, 2013 have been derived from Lazard Group's consolidated financial statements.
-The audited consolidated statements of financial condition as of December 31, 2013 and 2012 and audited consolidated statements of operations for each of the years in the three year period ended December 31, 2013 are included in this Form 10-K. The audited consolidated statements of operations for the years ended December 31, 2010 and 2009, are not included in this Form 10-K. Historical results are not necessarily indicative of results for any future period.
+The consolidated statements of financial condition and operations data as of and for each of the years in the five-year period ended December 31, 2013 have been derived from Lazard Ltd's consolidated financial statements.
+The audited consolidated statements of financial condition as of December 31, 2013 and 2012 and audited consolidated statements of operations for each of the years in the three year period ended December 31, 2013 are included in this Form 10-K. The audited consolidated statements of financial condition as of December 31, 2011, 2010 and 2009, and the audited consolidated statements of operations for the years ended December 31, 2010 and 2009, are not included in this Form 10-K. Historical results are not necessarily indicative of results for any future period.